The Valeria Association is committed to achieving that:

 Neuropaediatricians in children's hospitals have so far diagnosed epilepsy in such cases.
 Accordingly, anti-epileptic drugs are used to reduce seizures, although the seizures are not the cause, but only a symptom.
 If all these very rare mutations with severe consequences are added together, millions of people worldwide are affected.
 The basis of a mutation is the same for all, the gene and its base pairs.
 So if not every single mutation were considered, but its origin the gene, all these diseases together would no longer be "ultra rare".
 There are more than 7000 rare diseases.
 In total, more than 300 million people worldwide are affected by rare diseases.
 80% of these rare diseases are genetic, chronic and life-threatening.
 This is an important reason why we should all be interested.
 This will enable us to drastically change the lives of those affected.

-- [+] research into the treatment of ultra rare diseases is being driven forward.
+- [+] research into the treatment of orphan diseases is being driven forward.

 Among others, this involves the groundbreaking technology of antisense oligonucleotides (ASO).
 The big difference to conventional methods is that this revolutionary technology does not aim to combat symptoms, but to eliminate the cause.
 This means that instead of inhibiting the function of proteins as it is the intention with conventional drugs, antisense oligonucleotides already prevent the formation of the protein by binding to the mRNA.